-The stock in Kandi Technologies Group Inc. (Nasdaq: KNDI) slipped 1% to $4.78 per American depositary share on Tuesday after the company reported weak sales for the third quarter.
+The stock in Kandi Technologies Group Inc. (Nasdaq: KNDI) slipped 2% to $4.72 per American depositary share on Tuesday afternoon, after the company reported weak Electric Vehicle (EV) sales for the third quarter.

-The Jinhua-based electric vehicle maker said in a statement today that its revenue in the three months through September was $31.7 million, down 17% year-over-year.
+The Jinhua-based electric vehicle maker, said in a statement today that revenue in three months through September was $31.7 million, down 17% year-over-year.
 Net income was $12.1 million, or 23 cents per ADS, in contrast to a net loss $6.5 million, or 13 cents per ADS, a year ago.